Peak and off-peak electricity times

 • Shoulder: Not applicable

-• Off-peak: 9pm to 3pm everyday.
+• Off-peak: 12am to 3pm; Every day, 9pm to 12am

 Please keep in mind that these rates are based on the defaulted two-period time of use tariff in Victoria.
-Origin also offers a five-day time of use tariff or flexible pricing tariff which come with varying peak and off-peak times to those listed above.
+Origin also offers a five-day time of use tariff or flexible pricing tariff which comes with varying peak and off-peak times to those listed above.

 New South Wales (Ausgrid)